 Regional Airport Economics

-Socialism for the privileged
+Socialism for private aviation

 The FAA 2023 budget request is $18.6 billion.
 97% of all airports in the U.S. are categorized as GA and more than 97% of all aircraft in this country are also GA.
 It is safe to assume that GA will get a good chunk of that $18.6B.